WordUp (program): WordUp

 WordUp was among the few, and first, (commercial) programs that did make use of GDOS on the ST. This allowed it to make full use of the underlying GEM system, providing multiple fonts in a single document.
 Three standard GDOS fonts were included in the base package, Dutch and Swiss proportionally spaced fonts, and Courier (sometimes known as Typewriter), a monospaced font.
 Neocept also offered a companion program, Fontz, to modify these or create new ones.
 Typography offered fine control like how high superscripts should be and various forms of underlying and similar effects.

 The downside to offering these features was that performance was effected.
 Scrolling was notably slower than on non-GDOS programs, but was considered usable.
 Printing, which was performed as bitmap output, was significantly slower.
 They also offered an ASCII-only output for higher performance, which was useful for printing drafts.
 On a laser printer, output was considered excellent, and the program's manual was produced in this fashion.

 The program opened with a single window, but up to four documents could be opened at once.
 The windows contained a ruler across the top of the document showing margins and tabs.
 Below the document windows was a separate section showing the function key bindings and additional buttons for setting tabs.
 These are similar to the buttons seen in 1st Word Plus.
 It also included the ability to crop and resize images without leaving the program.
 It supported DEGAS, NEOchrome and GEM IMG files, automatically flowing text around them.

 The program did include a mail merge feature, but lacked a spell checker, which was considered a major oversight.
-Its glossary function was typically used more like a macro, allowing a short bit of text to be expanded out on command.
+(This section needs to edited to reflect the information I (Shelby Moore) provided in the Talk section.
+Version 3.0 added a massive spell checker, thesaurus, multiple columns, auto-hyphenation, etc) Its glossary function was typically used more like a macro, allowing a short bit of text to be expanded out on command.
 Various layout settings could be saved to master pages, allowing a document to have several sections with different layouts and then easily reproduce those layouts in other areas.
 Other notable features were the powerful search and replace, which among other things allowed searches on styles, and a variety of easy ways to select sentences and paragraphs.

 The program also included a basic set of disk utility functions, including the ability to format a disk, check free space and delete or rename files.